 The soup base sachet.

-Here’s the back of the package (click image to enlarge).
-To prepare, add noodles to 600ml boiling water for 4 minutes.
-Add contents of sachets and stir.
-Enjoy!
+Here’s the back of the package (click to enlarge).
+Looks to be meat free but check for yourself.
+To prepare, cook noodles in 450ml boiling water for 2-3 minutes.
+Add in sachet contents.
+Stir and enjoy!

 The noodle block.